Conservation Campus and Gardens

 In recent years we’ve expanded our focus to take our practices and evaluations of landscape management and water use efficiency throughout our campus to provide additional demonstration examples.

-In 2018, we began addressing efficiency opportunities within our building by retrofitting our restrooms with WaterSense-approved fixtures that will save us at least 20 percent on our restroom water use.
-We conducted a campus wide landscape irrigation audit which identified opportunities to improve our irrigation efficiency and remove nonpractical turf areas.
-We also implemented composting to reutilize green material removed from the campus landscape.
+In 2018, Northern Water began addressing efficiency opportunities within our building by retrofitting our restrooms with WaterSense-approved fixtures that will save us at least 20 percent on our restroom water use.
+A campus wide landscape irrigation audit identified opportunities to improve our irrigation efficiency and remove nonpractical turf areas.

 Gardens are a Teaching Tool